-- Read the task carefully. - Plan your answer before you write.
-Your plan is not marked. - Make sure you answer all the points in the guestion. - Make sure you use information from the texts in task 2 to answer the question. - Check your work when you have finished. - > Spend about 40 minutes on this task.
+- Read the task carefully. - > You can use a highlighter pen to highlight parts of the texts or questions, if you want to. - ▶ Plan your answer before you write your plan is not marked. - Make sure you answer all the points in the question. - Make sure you use information from the texts in task 2 to answer the question. - Check your work when you have finished. - Spend about 40 minutes on this task.